Suggestions for planning your travels on the Delta Farm and Winery Trail

 Wine, Vegetables, Pears, Fruit, Eggs,

 Leaving Sacramento, exit I-5 at the Cosumnes River Blvd exit, turn right (west) and then left onto Freeport Blvd to travel through the town of Freeport.
 If hungry, stop by the Freeport Bar & Grill (Associate Member) and then travel six miles, passing by a grove of Elm trees, planted in the 1920s as a memorial to locals that lost their lives in World War I, until you reach Scribner Bend Vineyard.
 At Scribner Bend Vineyard, wine tasting is complemented by their beautiful grounds, pizza, and music on some weekends.
 Scribner Bend is a popular place for weddings.
 Continue south, (Freeport Blvd. is now Hwy160/River Rd.)
 1 mile to R. Kelly Farms’ Fresh and Healthy (summer only) for farm-fresh produce, either U-Pick or purchase from their stand.
 Then head further south just a half mile to Maggi’s Farm during pear season (July-Aug) to stop and pick up some fresh Bartlett pears.
 Continuing south 2 miles to the town of Hood, you will pass a variety of fruit orchards and vineyards.
-As you enter Hood, a stop at the “Huge Estate” sale is always fun.
+As you enter Hood, relax at Hood Ranch Kitchen (Associate Member).
+Across the street is The Willow Ballroom (Associate Member), a great event venue location.
 It is housed in the original Stillwater Orchard Cold Storage Plant.
 Fruit growers would store their product there to keep it cool until it was loaded onto trains to be shipped around the country.

 Things to Remember